redleague/voicegg/README.md

-# voicegg
+# W.I.P

-Voice.gg is a library for managing voice channels using discord.js.
+Voice.gg is a library for managing voice channels using discord.js and you can also create temporary voice channels using it.